-Here at Glacier Guides and Montana Raft, we offer outdoor adventures in Glacier National Park for every age, level of experience and physical ability.
-One of our favorite day trips is the Friday hike to Iceberg Lake.
+Here at Glacier Guides and Montana Raft, we offer outdoor adventures in Glacier National Park for every age, level of experience and physical ability – and hiking Iceberg Lake in Glacier National Park is certainly something that can be done with all ages.
 It’s 9.5 miles out and back with a relatively mild elevation gain of 1275 ft.
 Most will agree that the first 1/4 mile of the hike is the most strenuous with a few switchbacks, but it quickly opens up to beautiful views and a mildly inclining trail surrounded by lush forests and wildflowers.
 In short, Iceberg Lake is for all ages.

 The following post is by Glacier Guide Chelsea Tuttle, who guided a hike to Iceberg last week, making her the perfect person to tell you about it.

 I recently got to accompany another one of our guides on the Iceberg Lake day hike to help guide and take some photos.

 Guests can usually expect to see varying types of wildlife along the trail, although nothing is ever guaranteed.
 On this particular day, we were able to enjoy a doe and her fawn munching on some greenery right off of the lower main part of the trail.

 For more than eight guests, we send two guides, ensuring that each guest gets the best experience possible and never feels rushed to keep up with the fastest hikers in the group.

 Some hikes in the park are so beautiful that just having gone up part of the trail is enough.
 However, the true start of Iceberg is that actual lake at the end.
 Nothing beats coming around the corner to see the sparkling turquoise pool glistening in the sunshine and just begging you to soak your sore feet in it.

 Lunch Break at the Lake